RTBlanco/BlockyHoops/README.md

 The main purpose of this project is to learn graphics and game development through practical experimentation with Three.js and Rapier Physics.
 It serves as a place to explore how rendered objects, player input, collision shapes, and rigid-body physics work together in a browser game.

 ## Inspiration
-While I was creating the game most of the movment and camera movement was based on the game Going balls
+While I was creating the game most of the movment and camera movement was based on the game called Marble Blasts

 ## Current features